-Since the TIP meets conformity regulations of the EPA and the USDOT under 40 CFR Part 93, and approved by appropriate agencies, the FY 2023-2026 TIP is conforming.
+Since the program meets conformity regulations of the EPA and the USDOT under 40 CFR Part 93, and approved by appropriate agencies, the TIP is conforming.
 Currently there are no transportation control measures (TCMs) in the Tennessee SIP for the affected Knoxville maintenance areas.
 However, should TCMs be introduced in the area, nothing in the TIP will prohibit the timely implementation of any that are approved in the SIP for the Knoxville area.